- Many modules to choose from

-While working on your own modules, you will be constantly making changes to their contents.
-But because the module is cached, these changes will not be imported into your scripts right away – unless you explicitly tell Python to reload the module:
+While working on our own modules, we are constantly making changes to their contents.
+But because the module is cached, these changes are not imported into our scripts right away – unless we explicitly tell Python to reload the module:

 In Python 2,

-reloadis available as a built-in function and does not have to be imported.
+reloadis a built-in function and does not have to be imported.

 Accessing the contents of a module

 Python offers different ways to import the contents of a module into a script.

 Import module, access objects using dot notation

 We can simply import the module, and access its contents using the dot notation (just like we do with object attributes and methods):